ravimashru/digital-garden/_notes/2021-01-29-write-with-the-tone-of-a-student.md

 ---
-title: Blog with the tone of a student
+title: Write with the tone of a student
 created: '2021-01-29'
 publish: true
 tags: